 The consideration of opportunity cost remains an important aspect of decision making, but it isn’t accurate until the decision has been made and the two investments can be compared.

-While the concept of opportunity cost applies to any decision, it becomes more difficult to quantify when non-monetary factors are considered.
-Assume you have two investment options.
 One offers a conservative return but only requires you to lock up your money for two years, whereas the other will not let you touch your money for ten years but will pay a higher interest rate with a slightly higher risk.
-In this case, the differences in liquidity will be included as part of the opportunity cost.
+In this case, the differences in liquidity will be included as part of the opportunity cost formula, influencing investment opportunities and potential benefits.

 The greatest potential cost in terms of liquidity is the possibility of missing out on a wonderful investment opportunity in the future because you can’t get your hands on your money that’s locked up in another transaction.
 That is a genuine potential cost, but it is difficult to measure in monetary terms, therefore it does not fit neatly into the opportunity cost equation.